threlte/test-renderer/README.md

 The `@threlte/test` is a lightweight component testing toolkit for Threlte components.

+It supports Svelte 4 + Threlte 7 and Svelte 5 + Threlte 8.

 ```ts
 import { describe, it, expect } from 'vitest'
 import { render } from '@threlte/test'